nixe64/Home-Assistant-Blueprint/docs/Development.en.md

 to your needs, which is responsible for troubleshooting and IntelliSense.
 Then you finally did it.

-I can only hope that I have not forgotten anything important and wish you a lot of fun and success in programming your Integration.
+I hope that I have not forgotten anything important and wish you a lot of fun and success in programming your Integration.

 [license-badge]: images/license.de.svg
 [license-url]: ../COPYRIGHT.de.md